 TikTok, the popular social media video sharing application, continues to make headlines due to cybersecurity concerns and the trend doesn’t appear to be slowing down.
-Just recently the U.S. Army and Navy banned its use on government phones following a Defense Department warning regarding potential personal information risk.
+Just recently the U.S. Army and Navy banned its use on government phones following a Defence Department warning regarding potential personal information risk.
 And this week TikTok confirmed it patched multiple vulnerabilities that potentially exposed accounts, user information, and videos.

-To help users understand TikTok’s real privacy impact, the Proofpoint research team has examined the app and its behavior.
+To help users understand TikTok’s security risks and real privacy impact, the Proofpoint research team has examined the app and its behaviour.
 Below are details on TikTok’s data collection policy, and the information it sends and stores.

 What is TikTok?

 TikTok enables users to create short, fifteen-second videos on their phones and post the content to a public platform.
 Videos are enhanced with music and visual elements, such as filters and stickers, and can also be co-created with other users through a split screen “duet” feature.

 TikTok’s youthful target demographic and the nature of the content people create and share on the platform have put the app’s privacy aspects in the spotlight in recent months.
 Also, questions about where TikTok stores data that’s been collected has led people to raise questions about who might have access to that data.

 Our researchers looked at TikTok’s privacy statement, the permissions the app required on Android and iOS, the information the Android app sends to servers, as well as the app’s privacy controls for uploaded content.
 This analysis is meant to help you better evaluate TikTok’s security risks and how the app handles privacy.
 In turn, you can decide whether you, your organisation, or others you are responsible for should use it.

 TikTok app permissions include personal information and device control

 - Access the camera (and take pictures/video), the microphone (and record sound), the device’s WIFI connection, and the full contact list on the device

 - Determine if the internet is available and access it